-- DHCS - PHC Contracts - Zero Adjustment Adjusted per visit reimbursement = > \$220 - Max Adjustment Adjusted per visit reimbursement = < \$120
+- DHCS - Partnership Contracts - Zero Adjustment Adjusted per visit reimbursement = > \$220 - Max Adjustment Adjusted per visit reimbursement = < \$120

-Equity Adjustment 5: Adjustment for Natural Disasters (Applied only when disaster happens)
+Equity Adjustment 5: Adjustment for Natural Disasters(Applied only when disaster happens)

-Natural disasters affect one or more counties in the PHC service area each year, most commonly fires, but occasionally earthquakes, floods, and power disruptions.
-Occasionally a PCP site is subject to more major disruption as a result of natural disaster, which impact the ability to focus on quality interventions.
+Natural disasters affect one or more counties in the Partnership service area each year, most commonly fires, but occasionally earthquakes, floods, and power disruptions.
+Occasionally a PCP site is subject to more major disruption because of natural disaster, which impacts the ability to focus on quality interventions.